0x7183/deprecated-recover-terra-wallet/README.md

 * Click on `Download Zip` and save the file on your PC
 * Unzip the downloaded directory
 * Navigate in the `dist` directory
-* Select the exec file for your OS
+* Select the exec directory for your OS
-* Double click on it
+* Double click on the file `_run`
 * Delete the default message in the first box and insert your seed phrase
 * Delete the default message in the second box and insert your address
 * Click the `Start` button and wait

+On macOS the double click may not work, if this is your case then:

+* Open your terminal
+* Copy and paste into it `cd Downloads/recover-terra-wallet/dist/macOS`
+* Then copy and paste into it `./_run`

 DO NOTHING ON GITHUB!!